How Can We Get More Productivity AND Easier Marketing?

 ...your training will have developed your knowledge & skills for that profession.

-But probably not about the profession of marketing your profession.
+But probably not about the professional skills of marketing your profession.

-It has been said by the long-established marketers that poor marketing can cost as much as good marketing.
+Long-established marketers say that poor marketing costs as much as good marketing.

 1. Attract BETTER Clients More Happy With Your Priorities